Read more about

 South Africa is an African nation located in the southernmost part of the African continent.
 The country is facing high-income inequality with an average of 0.65 Gini coefficient.
 South Africa has emerged as one of the countries in the world with the most unequal income distribution with 60% of its population earning USD$7,000 per year.
 On the other hand, 2.2% of the population earns about US$50,000 per year.

 Statistics show that about 47% live in abject poverty.
 The rise in the poverty level has doubled after independence from two to four million people who earn less than USD$1 daily.
-By 2007, the black population made up 79.5% of South Africa’s population and 90% of them are poor.
 The major cities in the country include Johannesburg, Durban, Port Elizabeth, Pretoria, and Ekurhuleni.
 Durban has a Gini coefficient of 0.72, Ekurhuleni 0.74, Port Elizabeth 0.72, and Pretoria 0.72.
 The cities are the clear indication of high-income inequality in South Africa as a whole.

 Apart from Brazil and South Africa, there are other countries, which are experiencing high-income inequality.
-Most of these countries are the third world and recording high population growth rates.
 They include Nigeria, which has a Gini coefficient of 0.64 in its major city, Lagos, Kenya with its capital city, Nairobi having 0.59 Gini coefficient, and Lesotho with its capital Maseru having 0.58 Gini coefficient.
 The other cities are Chiang Mai in Thailand, Addis Ababa (Ethiopia), Santo Domingo (Dominican Republic), and Bloemfontein in Namibia.

 Cities With the Most Income Inequality